codaglobal/container-rfp-demo/helm-demo/README.md

 # Kubernetes Demo - Part 1

 This helm chart is the product of extracting and converting the Migrator, Subscriber, SQLServer, and RabbitMQ sections of https://github.com/codaglobal/container-rfp-demo/blob/master/src/docker-compose.yml.
-The remaining containers and services are left as an excersize.
+The remaining containers and services are left as an excersise.

 Containers included:
   - Migrator